-The Academy for Islam in Research and Society (AIWG) is a university platform for research and communication on Islamic-theological specialist questions and social issues.
+The Academy for Islam in Research and Society (AIWG) is a university platform for research and communication on specialist Islamic-theological questions and social issues.
 It facilitates supra-regional collaborations and interaction amongst researchers in Islamic-Theological Studies and neighbouring subjects as well as with actors in Muslim civil society and other sectors of society.

 The AIWG has three objectives:

-Interaction: The AIWG strives to intensify interaction between Islamic-Theological Studies, Muslim civil society and other sectors of society.
+Interaction: The AIWG strives to intensify the interaction between Islamic-Theological Studies, Muslim civil society and other sectors of society.
 It seeks to develop solutions by incorporating different perspectives on social issues.

 The structure of the AIWG: